-- Secure additional state funding for aging services, including a Medicaid nursing facility rate increase in the 2023-2024 state budget to address new regulatory staffing requirements and historical underfunding. - Provide Medicaid coverage for assisted living (AL) services and enable personal care homes interested in converting to AL to request physical site waivers for square footage and other physical site components. - Support initiatives that invest in advancing the aging services infrastructure and workforce including clinical (CNA, LPN, and RN) and non-clinical (maintenance, culinary/dietary, housekeeping, etc.) positions. - Ensure ongoing funding of the Pennsylvania Housing Tax Credit Program to address the shortage of affordable rental housing for low-income seniors.
+- Secure additional state funding for aging services to ensure access to needed care and supports for older adults, including Medicaid rate increases in the 2024-2025 state budget for nursing homes and the Living Independence for the Elderly (LIFE) Program. - Provide Medicaid coverage for assisted living (AL) services and enable personal care homes interested in converting to AL to request physical site waivers for square footage and other physical site components. - Support initiatives that invest in advancing the aging services infrastructure and workforce including clinical (CNA, LPN, and RN) and non-clinical (maintenance, culinary/dietary, housekeeping, etc.) positions. - Ensure ongoing funding of the Pennsylvania Housing Tax Credit Program to address the shortage of affordable rental housing for low-income seniors.